adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Good afternoon," said the Tin Woodman and bowed to Dorothy and the Prince.

-**Before long**1, the cavalcade arrived at the royal palace.
+**Before long** (вскоре), the cavalcade arrived at the royal palace.
 A great crowd of people gathered to welcome their Queen and her ten children.
 The Princess Langwidere was very glad to be relieved of her duties to the people of Ev.

 Then the Queen took her eldest son out upon a balcony and said to her people,

-1 **Before long** — вскоре

 "Here is your future ruler, King Evardo.
 He will rule the land of Ev."